 Transparent, real-time access to data will allow cities to excel at allocating scarce resources to the most impactful programs and improve city management.
 It starts with optimizing existing processes by applying intelligence at the business-process level to predict outcomes and maximize operational efficiency.

-City governments should focus on improving business processes through end-to-end integration to better manage outcomes across bureaucratic silos.
+SAP Smart City governments should focus on improving business processes through end-to-end integration to better manage outcomes across bureaucratic silos.
 With this level of automation in place, organizations can apply predictive insights at the business-process level to create new services that better meet constituent expectations.
 They can also use machine learning to initiate nondisruptive preventive measures to enable closed-loop maintenance and service processes.

 Cities can then leverage automation and real-time data management to explore new business models including outcome-based contracting, mobility as a service, and intelligent revenue collections.
 To better understand why things happen and the thoughts and emotions of the people involved, cities can offer citizens and employees the chance to give experiential feedback to further refine processes, policies, and programs.
 Combining insights from X-data with O-data will help ensure government employees can spend more time doing what they do best.